- American Physical Society Sites

 - Become a Member

-Creating a compelling poster presentation for a scientific meeting can be intimidating, but it doesn’t have to be.
-Use the information below, and refer to our PDF checklist to help guarantee that your poster is meeting-ready.
+Creating a compelling poster presentation for a scientific meeting can be intimidating but doesn’t have to be.
+Planning ahead and reviewing the advice on this page will help to guarantee that your poster engages your audience, accurately presents your research, and is ready for the meeting.

-The preferred poster presentation size for APS meetings is 36” x 48”.
-However, poster dimensions for other scientific meetings may differ, be sure to check the meeting website.
+The preferred poster presentation size for APS meetings is four feet by eight feet (4'x8').
+However, poster dimensions for other scientific meetings may differ, be sure to check the specific meeting information.
 Remember to include:

 For maximum readability:

 For APS meetings, it is not necessary to include your abstract on the poster.
-However, if you have made significant changes from what you submitted initially, you may wish to include a brief summary.
+However, if you have made significant changes from your initial submission, you may wish to include a brief summary.

-Once your work is picture-perfect, it’s time to start rehearsing your presentation.
+Once your poster is ready, it’s time to start rehearsing your presentation.
 Get started by reading our guidelines for presenting your poster.